 As part of THRiVE-1 (2009-15) there were nine fellows linked to research mentors at the University of Cambridge and the Wellcome Trust Sanger Institute in Hinxton.
 Three held two-year postdoctoral fellowships and six were awarded four-year PhD fellowships.
+All have now been awarded their PhDs or completed their postdoctoral fellowships.
 You can view their profiles below.

 Dr Kennedy Amone-P’Olak (Postdoctoral alumnus)